Foundation Stage 2021 - 2022

 Early Years Foundation Stage

-In EYFS at Lyme Community Primary School, we follow a child led approach to play based learning with the belief that each child develops at his or her own pace.
-The teachers and teaching assistants support and develop your child in their learning, focussing upon your child's interests rather than an adult formulated plan.
-Play is a child's work, and we make no distinction between the two, therefore you will probably hear from your child that they play all day, however this is where the learning takes place.
+In EYFS at Lyme Community Primary School, we value the importance of promoting a love of reading.
+We aim to expose the children to a range of high-quality books to inspire their learning.
+At Lyme, we put the individual child at the centre of everything we do.
+We understand that play based learning is the key to successful, happy, confident and resilient learners of the future.
+We believe that the right balance of adult directed and uninterrupted child-initiated play ensures the best outcomes for pupils.
+The teachers and teaching assistants will support and develop your child in their learning, focussing upon your child's interests.
+Play is a child's work, and we make no distinction between the two, therefore you will probably hear from your child that they play all day, however, this is where the learning takes place.

 Each day, the adults in the classroom will join the children in their learning, whether that's in the sand pit, the book corner, the creative area or somewhere else.
 They will observe what an individual child or group of children is doing and will help develop their knowledge and understanding by asking them questions, providing information, or demonstrating a skill.
 This quick 'in the moment' planning and teaching means that the new knowledge or skill is immediately useful and meaningful to your child, and is therefore more likely to be retained and used independently in the future.
 It also means that your child is taught new skills and information at the right level for them.